byte-me404/jku-tt06-ps2-morse-encoder/README.md

 Don't forget to supply the keyboard with 5V and GND.
 If you don't have a PS/2 keyboard, you can also use a USB keyboard.
 Some, but not all, USB keyboards still support the PS/2 protocol.
 In this case, D+ is clock and D- is data (don't forget the pull-up resistors and the level shifter).
+I soldered an adapter onto a breadboard for myself, see the following picture.
+For the voltage conversion I used the first best bidirectional converter from Amazon.

 After everything is connected, perform a reset and start typing on the keyboard.
 The input should be stored in a buffer (max.
 14 characters).
 With F1 and F4, you can switch between two modes.